 Black Panther earned well over a billion at the global box office, including sizable returns in China.
-Part of the success was undoubtedly due to the massive following the MCU has established globally, but, as Lee points out, getting studios to recognize and work with the proven international market for black films is another frontier.
+Part of the success was undoubtedly due to the massive following the MCU has established globally, but, as Lee points out, getting studios to recognize the potential in international markets for black films is another frontier.

 "Now they move the goal line further.
 It's been proven that Black folks can travel, you know?
 And people go see our films.
 So that's the next thing, you know?"

 The frustration felt by many in Hollywood to see real changes in diverse casting and creation in the film industry has often been met by the response Lee described.
 Studios point to the need for, in many cases, white stars whose attachment to the projects can be depended upon to ensure the project makes a profit.
-But, in many cases, progress has been made by pressuring studios, and their responsive investment in exceptional talent and projects.
+But, in many cases, progress has been made by pressuring studios to invest in more projects led by less known people of color.
 It's possible that Moonlight's win for 2016 Best Picture may not have happened without the #OscarsSoWhite Twitter campaign.
 While Black Panther did it for the superhero genre, Crazy Rich Asians proved that a romantic comedy made of up people of color could be a huge international hit.
-Thanks to creative forces like Lee, Peele, and Black Panther director Ryan Coogler, real diversity in film will, hopefully, become the new normal.
+Thanks to creative forces like Lee, Peele, and Black Panther director Ryan Coogler, real diversity in film will, hopefully, further become the new normal.